robschick/lessonCode/lesson4.md

 # Part 3 -- Practice Going Through The Cycle Again
 So now we've pushed up all of the changes we have made to date locally, so they are mirrored on GitHub.
 One of the biggest advantages of using git, or any distributed version control system, is that you now have multiple points of failure, instead of just one, i.e. you've increased your [bus factor](https://en.wikipedia.org/wiki/Bus_factor) and ths is always a good thing.

 When we work with a remote repo, we now add an extra stage to our local git workflow.
 From time to time, we need to push our local changes to the remote repository.
 How often you do this is a matter of personal preference.
 I tend to do it a lot, especially since my code is typically only being used by me.
 For someone like Hadley Wickham who is writing a lot of influential R code, his feeling is that pushing is essentially publishing.
-So each time you push, it'd better work!
+So each time you push, it had better work!

 Go ahead and repeat the cycle in RStudio.